cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 layout: default
 title:  "That is not about <i>lazy_static</i>"
 description: "
-Lazy static in rust can be something strange to immagine.
-In other languages, you feel free to do a lot of things, dirty or not I don't judge you, with your memory...
+Lazy static in rust can be something strange to imagine.
+In other languages, you feel free to do numerous things, dirty or not I don't judge you, with your memory...
 <a href='./2022/04/07/lazy-or-not-lazy.html'>continue to read</a>"